Skip to content

 Things to Do:

-- Visit Palazzo Ducale, a UNESCO World Heritage Site, and see stunning paintings and an astonishing interior fitted with masterfully carved statues and ornamentations to make your experience worth every penny.
+• Visit Palazzo Ducale, a UNESCO World Heritage Site, and see stunning paintings and an astonishing interior fitted with masterfully carved statues and ornamentations, making your experience worth every penny.

-- If you need a free activity, you may simply sit on the edge of the fountain and have a lot of fun.
+• If you need a free activity, sit on the fountain’s edge and have fun.

 Things not to do:

-- Check the temperature before leaving your lodging if you are visiting in the summer.
-The sun could be scorching, making it difficult to enjoy exploring the alleyways or simply taking a seat by the fountain.
+• If you are visiting in the summer, check the temperature before leaving your lodging.
+The sun could be scorching, making it challenging to enjoy exploring the alleyways or simply sit by the fountain.

 Pro Tip: It’s an excellent spot for a family outing because they can walk around, run, or even ride their hoverboards down the plaza.